dzackgarza/Arizona-Winter-School-2019/Typeset/Lurie/4 Lurie.md

 Thus the galois representation is unramified and defines an $\ell\dash$adic sheaf $\mcf_i$ on $X$.

 Idea: try to define $\mcf_{BG_X/S} \definedas \oplus_{i\in \ZZ} \mcf_i[i]$.
+In the good reduction case, this is actually correct at the level of objects.
+However, this is bad as a definition, since writing down the maps from functoriality does not make theorem A true.
+So something smarter is needed.